 You can read about the formal requirements of a cover letter on the Europass website.

 In the curriculum vitae (CV) you give an overview of your personal and professional career.
-The CV usually has the format of a table.
+The CV typically has the format of a table.
 In Germany, applicants are often expected to include a photo in their CV – however, there are major differences between professional industries in this regard.

 The following categories belong in the CV:

-- Personal data: Name, address, contact details
+- Personal data: name, address, contact details